relativitydev/relativity-trace-documentation/docs/administrator_guide/enrichment/data_transforms.md

 To get the alert reduction benefit of text cleansing, you will need to have Term Searching for Rules run across the newly generated `Trace Cleansed Extracted Text` rather than the original `Extracted Text` that contains non-authored and duplicative content.
 To do this you will need to find the `Trace All Documents` saved search and updated the field in the search from `Extracted Text` to `Trace Cleansed Extracted Text`.

+Changing the `Trace All Documents` saved search will impact all functionality that relies on it.
+Prior to making this change, check search indexes (global search), analytics indexes (classification and conceptual), to better understand how this saved search is being used.
+In certain cases you may want to create a new saved search that uses the `Extracted Text` field for index builds and other downstream functionality.
+{: .danger}

+Documents created prior Trace version 14.5 being deployed will not have the `Trace Cleansed Extracted Text` field populated.
+This means that if you were to create a search index off of this field, old documents would not have any text in the index and therefor not be returned in a term search.
+{: .danger}

-After changing the `Trace All Documents` saved search please contact support@relativity.com when attempting to perform a Document Retry.
+After changing the `Trace All Documents` saved search please contact support@relativity.com when attempting to perform a Document Retry on old documents that don't have the `Trace Cleansed Extracted Text` populated.
 {: .warn}

 When you add the `AI Extracted Text Cleansing` Data Transformation to a any data source, the `Trace Cleansed Extracted Text` is populated for every document that gets ingested into the workspace from any data source.
 This makes it possible to use the `Trace Cleansed Extracted Text` field within the `Trace All Documents` saved search for every document.